CubeCoders/LVGLRemoteServer/README.md

 ## License

 This project is licensed under the MIT License.
+©2024 CubeCoders Limited